-Conversion of Investor-Shares to Grower-Shares: Growers not able or not willing to meet the obligations of Grower-Shares at the sale of initial sale of shares may purchase Investor-Shares with the intention to convert to Grower-Shares.
-Growers must make this intention known at the time of purchase and shall then have not more than 4 years from the date of share purchase to convert the shares to Grower-Shares by supplying the Company with hazelnuts, subject to the Company hazelnut sourcing priority policy as specified in Policy #2-2014.
-The conversion process for Investor-Members is intended for growers that have pre-production hazelnut plantings.
-With Investor-Members declaring the intention to supply hazelnuts in the future, the Company is able to plan accordingly.
+Conversion of Investor-Units to Grower-Units: Growers not able or not willing to meet the obligations of Grower-Units at the sale of initial sale of units may purchase Investor-Units Unit. unitunitUnit

-Sale of Additional Grower-Shares: The Board of Directors may authorize sale of additional Grower-Shares at any time per the Operating Agreement of the AHC.
+Sale of Additional Grower-Units: The Board of Directors may authorize sale of additional Grower-Units at any time per the Operating Agreement of the AHC.

-Sale of Additional Investor-Shares: The Board of Directors may authorize sale of additional Investor-Shares at any time per the Operating Agreement of the AHC.
+Sale of Additional Investor-Units: The Board of Directors may authorize sale of additional Investor-Units at any time per the Operating Agreement of the AHC.